mirror/dd-wrt/src/router/opennds/docs/source/faq.rst

    Data Rate Quotas are now enhanced with packet rate limiting being applied when a client average rate rises above its preset threshold.
 The time window over which the rate is averaged can be tuned using settings in the config file, allowing rate bursting for best user experience while still limiting the rate of larger downloads or uploads that might otherwise impact other clients.

+**openNDS v10** This version introduces major changes, including:

+ * **Full migration to nftables from iptables**

+   Iptables is no longer used, instead, nftables is used exclusively.

+ * **A UCI configuration file is used natively, even for non-OpenWrt Linux distributions**

+   The legacy opennds.conf file is not used and is ignored if present.

+ * **Preemptive Authentication is introduced and is enabled by default**

+   * Designed to support inter-portal roaming in cases where a remote FAS supports numerous instances of openNDS.
+   * Automatically re-authenticates clients that were logged in when a service restart occurs.

 Can I upgrade from NoDogSplash to openNDS?
 ******************************************